-Project ID Project Name Improvement Category Existing TSP Project 9 Cost 10 Timing of Need isibility and access to from Commercial Street a the commercial core.
-Thi · MRDP-6 OR 99W Gateway Treatments Improve OR 99W n/a Low - Medium Short- Term alert driver activity and rs that they are enteri d to encourage slowe ne north and south ends o ing an urban area with a g er travel speeds.
-These im ject to ODOT approval. reater degree of non-motor rized MRDP-7 OR 99W Pedestrian Crossing Improvements Improve OR 99W n/a Low Short- Term ~ it intersections on OR 99V is could include curb exter include cur be warrant Tom River pedestrian activity, and be extensions on the lead at one location in Trail and Long Tom nd a marked crosswalk.
-An north side.
-Rectangular rathe downtown area if aligned Foot Bridge.
+Project ID Project Name Improvement Category Existing TSP Project Cost Timing of Need sibility and access to from Commercial Street a the commercial core.
+Thi • MRDP-6 OR 99W Gateway Treatments Improve OR 99W n/a Low - Medium Short- Term alert driver activity and s that they are enteri ne north and south ends o ing an urban area with a g er travel speeds.
+These im ject to ODOT approval. reater degree of non-motor rized MRDP-7 OR 99W Pedestrian Crossing Improvements Improve OR 99W n/a Low Short- Term At Orchard indicating princlude curbe warrant Tom River Street improvement bedestrian activity, and be extensions on the red at one location in Trail and Long Tom at intersections on OR 99W is could include curb externed a marked crosswalk.
+At north side.
+Rectangular rathe downtown area if aligners of Bridge.
 Coordinate was.
-Project is subject to Office. ipid flashing bear ned with a conne vith MRDP-11 to cons (RRF ection to the s could Bs) may e Long include cur be warrant Tom River pedestrian activity, and be extensions on the lead at one location in Trail and Long Tom north side.
-Rectangular ra the downtown area if aligi Foot Bridge.
-Coordinate w ipid flashing bear ned with a conne vith MRDP-11 to cons (RRF ection to the s could Bs) may e Long include cur be warrant Tom River connection MRDP-8 Construct along OR 9 present to businesses oedestrian activity, and be extensions on the sed at one location in Trail and Long Tomes with bicycle facilities OR 99W Midblock Curb Extensions mid-block curb extensions with provide trafficular north side.
-Rectangular rathe downtown area if align Foot Bridge.
-Coordinate was.
-Project is subject to Office.
-Improve OR 99W sions or "parklets" between calming, especially at time or speeds.
-Parklets are so using a converted parking npid flashing bear ned with a conne with MRDP-11 to DOT approval. n/a n Orchard Street nes when there a cometimes used be Low t and Kelly re few park Scould Bs) may e Long fe Short- Term Street ked cars standards, including sidewalk and bike lanes with optional planter strip.
+Project is subject to OE nsions on the nor t Main Street imp apid flashing bead ned with a conne with MRDP-11 to th side, sign provements cons (RRF ection to the gnage s could Bs) may e Long MRDP-8 OR 99W Mid- block Curb Extensions Improve OR 99W n/a Low Short- Term along OR 9 present to businesses 99W to provide traffic help encourage slow sions or "parklets" betwee calming, especially at time er speeds.
+Parklets are so using a converted parking to ODOT approval. nes when there a ometimes used b re few park y adjacent ked cars MRDP-10 Ash Street Improvement Access from the West/South MAT-17 Medium Medium- Term

+Improve Ash Street between OR 99W and the railroad to Minor Collector cross-section standards, including sidewalk and bike lanes with optional planter strip.
 Priority is the construction of sidewalk on the north side of the street.